 How many times have you gone to the shops and bought that extra bottle of tomato sauce only to return home and find three more in the cupboard?
 Shopping without a list can mean unnecessary purchases, which means less in your savings account.
 And you could make it even easier to keep track of your shopping lists by storing them on a smartphone app.

 10. Meal prep like a pro

-“Meal prepping” – or preparing many meals at once and storing them for later consumption – could help you ward off impulse take-away food purchases and allow you to cash in on bulk-buy benefits.
+‘Meal prepping’ – or preparing many meals at once and storing them for later consumption – could help you ward off impulse take-away food purchases and allow you to cash in on bulk-buy benefits.
 There is a large and enthusiastic community of meal prepper bloggers and enthusiasts, who swap recipes and ideas to help people prepare a week – and sometimes longer – of meals.
 You might also consider comparing healthy meal delivery services for a minimum effort option.

 11. Make use of leftovers